ksenyakom/spring_boot_web_service/web-service/errorCode.md

 65 - Can not read all Orders
 66 - Can not read Orders for user id = %s
 67 - Unrecognized field : %s
+68 - Can not count orders for user